UST Growling Tigers basketball: Cordero and Jarencio eras

 Like in 1969, the Goldies were again faced with the task of preventing an automatic championship by a rival team.
 FEU went undefeated in 11 games and their last scheduled match in the two round-robin eliminations of the 1980 season was against UST.
 Cordero, who was still the center of the team's offense was supported in their starting lineup by Edgar Bilasano, Louis Cu, Nestor Lugue, and Paquito Maristela.
 Maristela had replaced the already graduated Edmund Yee at the forward position.
 The 6'4" Cesar Calayag alternated with Lugue in guarding Anthony Williams, their opponent's high-scoring American forward.
 The Goldies who had trailed FEU, 37–42 at the half opened up a rally led by rookie Raymond Fran to put the team to within two at 49–51.
 The lead changes went back and forth until the 69–70 count, with UST trailing.
 Both teams went scoreless in the next three minutes until Cu and the Tamaraws' Jojo Valle traded baskets to up the score to 71–72 with 34 seconds left in the game.
 A botched play off the Goldies' last timeout caused the team a 30-second violation.
 In the next play, FEU held on to the ball until the buzzer sounded and were declared champions of the season.
 Serafico later resigned and was replaced by Eddie Pacheco, another former Goldie as the team's head coach.

 Pido Jarencio set the scoring record for the season in 1982 when he made 50 points in their 116–93 win over NU in the first round.
 The team opened their season with an 82–91 loss to Adamson where Jarencio topscored for 15 points.
 Charlie Badion, who led Mapúa to the 1981 NCAA championship replaced Pacheco as coach of the Glowing Goldies.
 UST had the chance to qualify to the 1983 Finals when they tied UP at second place at the end of eliminations with an 8–4 record.
 They defeated the Maroons both times in the eliminations, with the second-round game ending on a 76–71 score.
 UP got payback by beating the Goldies in the playoff for the second Finals slot, which ended on a close 87–85 score.
+Jarencio was selected to the Mythical team that year.